fadhilayosof/Portfolio/index.md

 **Project Objective:** In this problem, we will use the features associated with clicks, such as IP address, operating system, device type, time of click etc. to predict the probability of a click being fraud.

-**Quantifiable result:** We could Classify the Pepole who downloaded the app after watching the advertisement with an accuracy of **99%**.
+**Quantifiable result:** We could predict whether a given click resulted in a download or not.
+The accuracy of the XGBoostClassifier is **95.62%**
+Accuracy of the Bagging classifier accuracy is **99%**.
 - Used the XGboost Classifier algorithm to classify the Pepole who downloaded the app after watching the advertisement and identify the click fraud
 - Compared predictive performance by fitting a BaggingClassifier model to the data
 - Selected best model based on train and test performance